tristanpenman/valijson/README.md

 ## Overview ##

-Valijson is a header-only [JSON Schema](http://json-schema.org/) Validation library for C++.
+Valijson is a header-only [JSON Schema](http://json-schema.org/) Validation library for C++11.

 Valijson provides a simple validation API that allows you load JSON Schemas, and validate documents loaded by one of several supported parser libraries.

 ## Project Goals ##

-The goal of this project is to support validation of all constraints available in JSON Schema v4, while being competitive with the performance of hand-written JSON validators.
+The goal of this project is to support validation of all constraints available in JSON Schema v4, while being competitive with the performance of a hand-written schema validator.

 ## Usage ##